Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     client.useAdvertisingIdForDeviceId();
     ```

-### App Set ID
+### App set ID

-App Set ID is a unique identifier for each app install on a device.
-App Set ID can be reset by the user manually, when they uninstall the app, or after 13 months of not opening the app.
+App set ID is a unique identifier for each app install on a device.
+App set ID is reset by the user manually when they uninstall the app, or after 13 months of not opening the app.
  Google designed this as a privacy-friendly alternative to Ad ID for users who want to opt out of stronger analytics.

- To implement App Set ID, follow these steps.
+ To use App Set ID, follow these steps.

 1. Add `play-services-appset` as a dependency.
 For versions earlier than 2.35.3, use `'com.google.android.gms:play-services-appset:16.0.0-alpha1'`